Writing blog posts well can take a bit of time and effort. Here’s a list of things you may want to consider before publication.

 If you are going to blog on a particular topic, use free tools such as Google Keyword Planner to find suitable keywords to target for SEO.
 Find a phrase that people are searching for in reasonable numbers, that has not been written about much before and relates to your niche.

-Here are two in-depth tutorials on keyword research:
+Here are some in-depth tutorials on keyword research:

 Marketer Liz Lockard recommends using keywords which match the language of your ideal client, so pay attention to what these people say online.